 Asset useful lives are reviewed in each financial report, so that the amortizations practiced conform to the consumption patterns of the assets.
-Changes to useful lives are treated as a change in accounting estimate and are prospectively applied are recognized in the consolidated statement of the results of the year to which they refer.
-Benefits, for which they are estimated to generate additional future economic gains, are capitalised.
+Changes to useful lives are treated as a change in accounting estimate and are prospectively applied.

 The amortization charge for each period of intangible assets shall be recognized in profit or loss in item "Depreciations and amortizations".